s-tikhomirov/s-tikhomirov.github.io/_posts/2019-01-29-network-layer-aspects-of-permissionless-blockchains.md

 Today's paper is "[Network layer aspects of permissionless blockchains](https://ieeexplore.ieee.org/document/8456488)" by [Till Neudecker](https://twitter.com/tillneu) and [Hannes Hartenstein](https://dsn.tm.kit.edu/english/staff_hartenstein.php) (Karlsruhe Institute of technology).

 Blockchains[[^1]] reach consensus without identity management with up to 50% malicious actors (weighted by hash power).
-To agree on something, peers need to know what they're trying to agree own.
+To agree on something, peers need to know what they're trying to agree on.
 Blockchains use a P2P protocol to propagate this data -- usually, transactions and blocks.

 [^1]: "Blockchain" in the paper means permissionless blockchain.